phudeptrai12345/Dell-Latitude-5400-Hackintosh-OpenCore-Tahoe/README.md

     Multi-Jack (both cold- and hotplug)
     Dedicated brightness control keys

+⚠️ WARNING ⚠️

-Some .aml files and some other files will not work on your computer you need check.
+Some AML files and other EFI files **may not work on your machine**.
+You need to **check, tweak, and test** before booting.

+Backup your EFI first!
+USE AT YOUR OWN RISK.
 ## Contributors

 - phudeptrai12345 [phudeptrai12345](https://github.com/phudeptrai12345)